learningequality/kolibri-docs/docs/learn.rst

 * **Resume** displays activities that you started but haven’t finished yet.
 * **Featured in...** displays a preview of activities for each content channel you have access on Kolibri.

-These learning topics and materials are either related to what you were doing the last time you used Kolibri or recommended by your teachers and coaches (not visible if you are browsing as a guest).
+These learning topics and materials are either related to what you were doing the last time you used Kolibri. or recommended by your teachers and coaches.

 .. note::
    **Next steps** and **Resume** are not visible if you are browsing as a guest.